2020 Nurses Make a Difference Scholarship

 Additionally, the winning applicant must provide a profile photo and brief

 biography to be displayed at

-All applications must be received by Cascade Healthcare Solutions in Seattle, Washington by 5:00 p.m.
+All applications must be received by Cascade Healthcare Solutions by 5:00 p.m.
 PST on August 1st, 2020, and must be complete upon submission.

 Submissions will be reviewed and selected by a committee.
 The committee will assess each application according to the quality, thoughtfulness, and relevance of the essay response.